NStanley0524/Covid_19-SQL/README.md

 # COVID_19
-A Look at Covid 19 cases in Brazil
+A Look at Covid 19 cases in United States of America

 ### PROJECT OVERVIEW
-This project looks at Covid 19 statistics in Brazil from January 2024 to May 2024.
+This project looks at Covid 19 statistics in USA from January 2024 to May 2024.
 A lot of sql queries were done to explore and understand the data.

 ### DATA SOURCE
-This data is gotten from "Covid_19 Brazil" file
+This data is gotten from "Covid_19_US" file

 ### TOOLS